Pinterest Pixel

 The Essential Redo Shortcut for Quick Corrections

 Now onto Redo—the faithful companion to Undo.
 Let’s say you’ve been a tad overzealous with that handy ‘Ctrl+Z’, rolling back more steps than you intended.
 Enter the equally important ‘Ctrl+Y’.
-This command steps forward through the history of your actions, restoring them one by two with each tap.
+This command steps forward through the history of your actions, restoring them one by one with each tap.
 Or perhaps you’re in the Apple orchard, working on a Mac; no worries, just substitute ‘Ctrl’ for ‘Command’ and carry on with ‘Command + Y’.

 How to Redo